ScooloV/bbpedia/docs/dungeon_bowl/index.md

 *Dungeon TJowl* © Copyright Games Workshop Limited 2021.
-Blood Bowl, Blood Bowl The Game of Fantasy Football, Dungeon Bow , *The Fantasy Football Journal,* Citadel, Games Workshop, GW, Warhammer, the
-\'winged-hammer\' Warhammer logo, and all associa e names, races, vehicles, weapons and characters are either ® or TM and/or © Games Workshop Limited.
+Blood Bowl, Blood Bowl The Game of Fantasy Football, Dungeon Bow , *The Fantasy Football Journal,* Citadel, Games Workshop, GW, Warhammer, the 'winged-hammer' Warhammer logo, and all associa e names, races, vehicles, weapons and characters are either ® or TM and/or © Games Workshop Limited.
 All Rights Reserve